 BLOrk is the ensemble-in-residence of the Atlas Institute’s Center for Media, Art and Performance headed by Michael Theodore.

-Enjoy a variety of original pieces under the direction of John Gunther, an assistant professor of jazz studies at CU.
-BLOrk is an eclectic ensemble of musicians equipped with laptops, hemispherical speakers, traditional instruments and MIDI controllers.
+Enjoy a variety of original pieces under the direction of John Gunther and John Drumheller, faculty members of CU's College of Music.
+Concerts generally feature a changing mix of musicians and creative technologists equipped with laptops, hemispherical speakers, traditional instruments and MIDI controllers.